top of page

 AI tools generate data and insights that can help you track progress toward your goals.
 Set up key performance indicators (KPIs) related to your AI use, such as:

-• Time saved on tasks
+• Time Saved: Measure time saved on tasks.

-• Accuracy of forecasts or recommendations
+• Forecast Accuracy: Assess the accuracy of forecasts or recommendations.

-• Cost reductions
+• Cost Reductions: Monitor cost reductions achieved through AI.

 Review these metrics regularly and adjust your AI strategy accordingly.
 If a tool isn’t delivering expected results, consider switching or trying a different approach.